Skip to content

 1. RAM (Random Access Memory)

-This refreshing needs extra circuitry and makes the interfacing of DRAM to processor more complex than interfacing of SRAM.
-Generally, systems that require large memory capacity, use DRAM to lower the memory cost.
+This refresh needs extra circuitry and makes the interfacing of DRAM to the processor more complex than the interfacing of SRAM.
+Generally, systems that require large memory capacity use DRAM to lower the memory cost.

-ROM – The read only memory is a nonvolatile memory.
+ROM – The read-only memory is a nonvolatile memory.
 It is a preprogrammed chip and can only be read by the processor.
-This memory is used for programs and data that need not to be altered.
-Thus once the information has been recorded in the ROM, the chip can either be used with whatever it contains or has to be discarded.
+This memory is used for programs and data that do not need to be altered.
+Thus, once the information has been recorded in the ROM, the chip can either be used with whatever it contains or has to be discarded.

 In general, the ROM is used to hold a program that is executed automatically by the computer every time it is turned on or reset.
 This program is called the booting program.